Rosebud: Making FPGA-Accelerated Middlebox Development More Pleasant: Case Studies

 \subsection{Firewall}

-For our firewall case study, we built a simple firewall middlebox from scratch.
-The firewall checks every single packet, and if they have an IP that matches a blocklist the packet would be dropped, otherwise they are forwarded to the other Ethernet interface.
-In this case study, our goal was to evaluate how much effort is required to make even a simple middlebox in the Shire framework.
+We next investigated how much developer effort is required to build a simple firewall middlebox from scratch using \fname.
+A firewall checks every single packet, and drops the packets whose IP matches a blacklist, otherwise they are forwarded to the other Ethernet interface.

-To implement a firewall, we built a simple IP prefix lookup accelerator from the list of 1050 blacklist IPs from the emerging threats\footnote{\url{https://rules.emergingthreats.net/fwrules/emerging-PF-DROP.rules}}.
-We wrote a basic python script to generate a Verilog that first checks for the first 9 bits of the IP prefix, if they match, then it checks for the remaining 15 bits in the next cycle, and if there was a match it raises a flag in a register.
-We implemented the simple lookup this way so it could be performed in only two clock cycles.
+To implement a firewall, we built a simple IP prefix lookup hardware accelerator from the list of 1050 blacklist IPs in the ``emerging threats\footnote{\url{https://rules.emergingthreats.net/fwrules/emerging-PF-DROP.rules}}'' firewall rules.
+We wrote a basic python script to parse the rules and generate a Verilog code for the accelerator.
+This accelerator first checks for the first 9 bits of the IP prefix, if they match, then it checks for the remaining 15 bits in the next cycle, and if there was a match it raises a flag in a register.
+This lookup can be performed in only two clock cycles.

-Then we assigned a register address that the RISC-V core could use to load the IP into the accelerator, and another register to read the flag.
-The code below shows a small code snippet from the RISC-V code to show how this works, and the full code can be found in the Appendix.
-We load the IP address from the Ethernet packet using the DMA descriptor given by the switching subsystem.
-Then we load it into the IP matching accelerator (\textsc{ACC\_SRC\_IP}) and check the flag to see the results (\textsc{ACC\_FW\_MATCH}).
-Finally, if it was a match we drop the packet by setting the descriptor length to 0, and if it was not a match we forward it by swapping the port value between 0 and 1; this tells the switching subsystem to send the packet to the other 100~Gbps port.
+Then we assigned a register address that the RISC-V core could use to load the IP into the accelerator using MMIO, and another register to read the flag.
+Listing~\ref{fw_snippet} shows a small code snippet from the RISC-V code to show how this works (the full code can be found in the Appendix~\ref{app:firewall}).
+We load the IP address from the Ethernet packet using the DMA descriptor pointer given by the \name interconnect.
+Then we load the address into the IP matching accelerator (\textsc{ACC\_SRC\_IP}) and check the flag to see the results (\textsc{ACC\_FW\_MATCH}).
+In case of a match, we drop the packet by setting the descriptor length to 0; otherwise, we forward it by swapping the port value between 0 and 1; asking the packet distribution subsystem to send the packet to the other 100~Gbps port.

-Doing similar packet-generator testing, we were able to hit at 200~Gbps, for sizes 256 bytes and above.
-Table~\ref{table:firewall_utilization} shows the average resource utilization break down inside each firewall packet processor unit.
+We were able to hit 200~Gbps for packets 256~Bytes and above, while injecting attack traffic within the background traffic.
+Table~\ref{table:firewall_utilization} shows the average resource utilization breakdown inside each firewall \name unit.
+The resource consumption per firewall engine is small and for more number of rules, several such engines can be used in parallel and coordinated by the software.